ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

 You can use the v3 API to enrich Indicators with data retrieved from the following third-party enrichment services:

+- AbuseIPDB
 - DomainTools®
 - RiskIQ®
 - Shodan®
 - urlscan.io
 - VirusTotal™

-To enrich Indicators using the v3 API, you must append the ``type`` query parameter to the end of the request URL and specify which enrichment service(s) to use.
+To enrich Indicators using the v3 API, you must use the ``type`` query parameter in your request and specify which enrichment service(s) to use.
 See the following table for a list of accepted values for the ``type`` query parameter.

 .. attention::